acronis/ui-component-library/packages/documentation/styleguide/vue.md

 Within parent component you can define dependent children in several ways:

 - pass child components data using props and define child components directly in the parent component;
-- use scoped slots to define child components or it partials in the parent component;
+- use scoped slots to place child components or it partials in the parent component;
 - use provide/inject to pass data from parent to child components;

 ### Slot props